| | |

 2) the “test areas” sometimes remained visible even after the walls were painted, especially when one of the sample colors was darker than the final color choice.

 So now I always make sample boards.
 I create these by painting directly on foam board (I typically use 20″x30″ pieces).
-I paint at least 2 coats; at times, very dark colors have require 3-4 coats for adequate coverage.
+I paint at least 2 coats; at times, very dark colors require 3-4 coats for adequate coverage.

 {Some sample boards I used for determining our new home color palette}

-Some of you are probably thinking that this step is overkill.
 Remember though, that we perceive colors much differently when they are covering a large surface area (especially when we’re talking about deep and dramatic colors).
 So to get it right the first time, I strongly suggest NOT skipping this step.
 The few dollars you’ll fork out to pay for sample paint is money well-spent.

 STEP 5: “AUDITION” YOUR COLORS